 - Effective Domain Privilege Escalation

 This lively session represents the culmination of the network penetration testing and ethical hacking course.
 You'll apply all of the skills mastered in the course in a comprehensive, hands-on workshop during which you'll conduct an actual penetration test of a sample target environment.
-We'll provide the scope and rules of engagement, and you'll need to achieve your goal of finding out whether the target organization's Personally Identifiable Information (PII) is at risk.
+We'll provide the scope and rules of engagement, and you'll work to achieve your goal to determine whether the target organization's Personally Identifiable Information is at risk.
 As a final step in preparing you for conducting penetration tests, you'll make recommendations about remediating the risks you identify.